 “Serving refugees is the cause that catches my heart,” Faith Hayflich shares.

 To support the launch of the Mahima Project at Refugee Connections Spokane, Faith launched the Spokane Community Refugee Fund, a donor-advised fund at Innovia Foundation that seeks to help refugees make a bridge to their lives in the United States.
-Acknowledging the distinct challenges that refugee women face during such transitions, this fund currently supports services at Refugee Connections focused on women’s empowerment, building relationships and community connections, and providing a space for refugee women to be seen and heard.
+Acknowledging the distinct challenges that refugee women face during such transitions, this fund currently supports services focused on women’s empowerment, building relationships and community connections, and providing a space for refugee women to be seen and heard.
 Faith’s generosity permits flexible and sustainable funding to support the blooming vision of Pingala Dhital.

 Enduring eighteen tumultuous years in a refugee camp in Nepal, Pingala and her family were transferred to the United States in 2008 due to risk to their lives.
 Through her work serving refugees throughout our community and her own lived experience, Pingala strives to protect refugee women and allow them space to share the pain that they often carry on their own: “We can listen to them, open our door, whenever they need to come.”